Veterans – Welcome!

 - MIA / POW

-- IVG covers tuition and all fees, but not lab fees.
+- IVG covers tuition and mandatory fees.
+Does not cover lab fees.

 If you are not sure as to which benefits program you are eligible for, you can contact the Department of Veterans’ Affairs office in St. Louis Missouri at (888) 442-4551.
 You can also request information from benefits.va.gov/gibill/.

-You need to notify the certifying official at SSC, if you add or drop any classes.
-Adding or dropping classes may also change the monthly payment you receive from the VA.Veterans Center
+You need to notify the school certifying official (SCO) at SSC if you add or drop any classes.
+Adding or dropping classes may also change the monthly payment you receive from the VA.Veteran Services

 You do not need to be a full-time student to received benefits.
 The number of certified credit hours you take will determine how much your monthly benefit will be.
 You can see the current payment rates at the Department of Veteran Affairs website va.gov/ or by calling (888) 442-4551.

-Information on how your monthly benefits are determined can be found at www.gibill.va.gov.
+Information on how your monthly benefits are determined can be found on the U.S. Department of Veterans Affairs website.